Parallel approximation of min-max problems: Double quantum interactive proofs

-As mentioned earlier, this instance of Problem \ref{problem:oracle} will be rephrased as a new instance of Problem \ref{problem:lambda} (plus some post-processing) so that the algorithm of Section \ref{sec:alg} can be reused in the implementation of our oracle.
-Incidentally, we shall see that this new instance of Problem \ref{problem:lambda} has the special SDP form described in Section \ref{sec:alg:sdp}.
+As mentioned earlier, this instance of optimization over $\bP(V)$ (Problem \ref{problem:oracle}) will be rephrased as an SDP of the form \eqref{eq:SDP} (plus some post-processing) so that the algorithm of Section \ref{sec:alg} can be reused in the implementation of our oracle.

-Choose any state $\rho$ and suppose that a (possibly cheating) Alice was somehow able to make it so that the state of the registers $(\sC,\sV)$ after the interaction with Alice is in state $\rho$.
-Let $\sA$ be a register large enough to admit a purification of $\rho$ and let $\ket{\varphi}\in\cA\cC\cV$ be any such purification.
-If Bob acts according to $(B_1,\dots,B_b)$ then (similar to Eq.~\eqref{eq:bob-wins}) his probability of victory is
+To this end choose any state $\rho\in\bbM_{\cM\cV}$ and suppose that a (possibly cheating) yes-prover was somehow able to make it so that the registers $(\sM,\sV)$ after the interaction with the yes-prover are in state $\rho$.
+Let $\sW$ be a register large enough to admit a purification of $\rho$ and let $\ket{\varphi}\in\cW\cM\cV$ be any such purification.
+If the no-prover acts according to $(B_1,\dots,B_b)$ then the probability of rejection (as per Eq.\ \eqref{eq:bob-wins}) is

-Notice that this quantity also represents the probability of victory in a different, one-player game with a referee $R'$ whose initial state is $V_a\ket{\varphi}$.
-(Formally, the referee $R'$ exchanges $b$ rounds of messages with one of the players and zero messages with the other.)
-The unitaries $B_1,\dots,B_b$ could specify actions for either Alice or Bob---a choice that depends only upon how we label the components of the referee $R'$.
+Notice that this quantity also represents the probability of rejection in a different, single-prover interactive proof with a verifier $V'$ whose initial state is $V_a\ket{\varphi}$.
+(Formally, the verifier $V'$ exchanges $b$ rounds of messages with one of the provers and zero messages with the other.)
+The unitaries $B_1,\dots,B_b$ could specify actions for either the yes-prover or the no-prover---a choice that depends only upon how we label the components of the verifier $V'$.

-Since our goal is to reduce Problem \ref{problem:oracle} to an instance of the SDP special case of Problem \ref{problem:lambda}, it befits us to view $B_1,\dots,B_b$ as actions for Alice in the game with referee $R'$.
+Since our goal is to reduce optimization over $\bP(V)$ (which is a maximization problem) to an SDP of the form \eqref{eq:SDP} (which is a minimization problem), it befits us to view $B_1,\dots,B_b$ as actions for the yes-prover in the interactive proof with verifier $V'$.
 Let us write